approvals/ApprovalTests.cpp/doc/mdsource/TroubleshootingMisconfiguredBuild.source.md

 In many cases, this is implementing using `__FILE__`.

 With some build configurations, we have found that the path contained in `__FILE__` contains either just the file name, or contains an incorrect relative path to a non-existent directory, relative to the current working directory of the test program.

+We think this may be associated with Visual Studio 2019's change to make Ninja the default generator.

 ## Situation: Visual Studio with Visual C++ compiler (cl.exe)